Monty0252/WeatherDrift/README.md

    # macOS / Linux
    cp .env.example .env

-   # Or manually dupicate .env.example and rename to .env
+   # Or manually duplicate .env.example and rename to .env

 ```